nrawat151290/Ally-Assignment/README.md

+# General Information

+1. Used create-react-app boilerplate to setup the skeleton.
+2. Redux & Redux-Saga middleware have been setup from scratch, without using any boilerplate.
+3. Axios has been used for XHR calls.

 # Steps to run the application

 1. Clone the repository locally.
 2. Go to root folder and run **yarn start**.
 This will initiate webpack-dev-server.
 3. Browser will automatically open up with application rendered.